simonorozcoarias/G-SAIP/readme.md

 ### Installation

-We highly recommend to use and install Python packages within an Anaconda enviroment.
+We highly recommend to use and install Python3 packages within an Anaconda enviroment.
 To create, execute the command below:
 ```
 conda create -n G_SAIP python=3.8
 conda activate G_SAIP